 If you like to ski and fly the same day, a flight into Salt Lake City Utah has

-you skiing at Snowbird and Alta, or Deer Valley, Park City and The Canyons all
+you skiing at Snowbird and Alta, Solitude and Brighton, Deer Valley, or Park City all

 within a half hour of the airport.
 These are all big ski resorts, with on slope

-fact, the Utah Interconnect, also called the Utah SkiLink, is currently being considered, it
+fact, the Utah Interconnect, also called the Utah SkiLink and One Wasatch, is currently being considered,

-would connect Deer Valley, Park City, Canyons, Alta, Snowbird, Solitude, and
+this would connect Deer Valley, Park City, Alta, Snowbird, Solitude, and

 village, resort to resort in the backcountry.

-For now you can ski Deer Valley, The Canyons and Park City all from one
+For now you can ski Deer Valley and Park City all from one

-beautiful ski in ski out hotel.
+beautiful ski in ski out hotel and a short shuttle.
 Then move over to Little and Big Cottonwood

 Canyons for more skiing at Snowbird and Alta, Solitude and Brighton.
 Then you

-can venture on to Snowbasin and Powder Mountain staying in the town of Ogden.
+can venture on to Snowbasin and Powder Mountain staying in the town of Eden or Ogden.

 Utah hosted the Olympic Games in the Winter of 2002, so during your Utah ski

-trip you can visit the Nordic ski jump, try the Olympic bobsled and luge, and
+trip you can visit the Nordic ski jump, pass the Olympic Torch, and

 loosened up.
-You can order a shot to cap off your day of powder shots.
+You can order an après ski shot to cap off your day of powder shots.

 Deer Valley is the most upscale ski vacation you will find.
 Lift ticket sales